sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 ### 4.3.
 Tabbed Windows

 The users say it would be great if they can see multiple client portfolios at once.
-They are not sure how this will work, because they worry about screen real estate.
+They aren't sure how this will work, because they worry about screen real estate.

 In this chapter we will use the **Tabbed Windows** feature to extend our application.
 We will keep the option to open a generic **Portfolio** window below the **Clients** window, but we will add the option to stack individual **Portfolio** tabs to the right of the **Clients** window.
 The idea here is to create a tab frame the first time we select a **client**, put the **Portfolio** window in it and every time the user clicks on a different **client**, we will add another window as a tab in the same tab frame.
 We are also going to name them after the selected **client** by using the `setTitle()` method on the window object, and also demonstrate passing context from the **Clients** to the **Portfolio** window, something which is unique to Glue42 Enterprise.